exonum/exonum-doc/src/get-started/create-service.md

 The genesis configuration contains a list of public keys of [validators](../glossary.md#validator), i.e., nodes that can vote for block acceptance.
 Our demo blockchain network has only one validator (our node).
-Fill this list with the public keys we've just generated:
+Fill this list with the public keys we’ve just generated:

 ```rust
 let validator_keys = ValidatorKeys {